objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 <hr/>

 This description of XMIR is not complete.
-If you want me to explain something else in more details, please post a message below this blog post and I will add the content.
+If you want me to explain something else in more detail, please post a message below this blog post and I will add the content.

 [xsd]: https://raw.githubusercontent.com/objectionary/eo/gh-pages/XMIR.xsd